0x4b53/amqp-rpc/README.md

 By default a `context.Background()` will be added and `WithResponse()` will be set to `true`.

+`WithTimeout` will also set the `Expiration` on the publishing since there is no point of handling the message after the timeout has expired.
+Setting `WithResponse(false)` will ensure that no `Expiration` is set.

 The `Request` also implements the `io.Writer` interface which makes it possible to use directly like that.